iamneek/snapgram/README.md

 The app is deployed on [Render](https://render.com/) using the included `Dockerfile`.

-### Keeping It Awake
+### Keeping It Awake ( MISSION FAILED :( )

 Render's free plan puts services to sleep after 15 minutes of inactivity, which causes a noticeable cold-start delay on the first request after a quiet period.
 To work around this, the deployed instance is monitored by [UptimeRobot](https://uptimerobot.com/), which pings the app every few minutes so it stays warm.
+(Didn't work for me)

 - **Uptime status:** [stats.uptimerobot.com/RwVnflyrPU](https://stats.uptimerobot.com/RwVnflyrPU)